 When accessing a case that has been impacted by COLA, it is important that staff evaluate the updates made by COLA.
-The following general steps are applicable to cases subject to manual processing where a specific Job Aid is not available as well as other situations where action is taken on a case updated by COLA:
+The following general steps are applicable to cases subject to manual processing as well as other situations where action is taken on a case updated by COLA:

 - a.
 Evaluate changes in eligibility the specific aid code(s) which the client was eligible as well as any change in coverage.
 Determine if the change is logical and is supported by the action.
 This information can be obtained from the Case Summary page. - b.
-Evaluate the income page to determine if new or changing updated SSI records were created.
+Evaluate the income page to determine if new or updated SSI records were created.
 If more recent information is available from EATSS or is in the case file, it is likely the SSI income record is incorrect and must be updated. - c.
 Evaluate the income page to determine if the SSA income amount is correct.
-Again, if the 2020 amount was entered on the income page prior to COLA, the COLA batch will not apply the COLA increase. - d.
+Again, if the 2021 amount was entered on the income page prior to COLA, the COLA batch will not apply the COLA increase. - d.
 The Medical Condition page may have been updated by COLA if the individual was identified as an SSI recipient.
 This page should also be reviewed. - e.
 Ensure all Post-Conversion Clean-Up has been completed on the case.
 Refer to the KEES User Manual for instructions.
 Pay special attention to LTC data and the PMG questions on the income detail page. - f.
 Check the Medicare Expense page.
-COLA is updating the Medicare expense records for cases that have one of the two standard Part B premiums.
+COLA is updating the Medicare expense records for cases that have Part B premiums.
 These records are set with a payer of 'State'.
 This means the Medicare premium will not be allowed as an expense in the medical budget.
 If the worker is expecting an allowance, the payer must be adjusted. - g.
 Ensure the Expense page correctly captures all expenses.
-If any expenses are listed on the Expense page, staff should refer to existing Job Aids. - h.
+If any expenses are listed on the Expense page, staff should refer to current processing instruction. - h.
 Check EDBC.
 Pay close attention to any base period as well as the eligibility that results.
 Staff may need to run EDBC to complete any changes made during the above review/clean up. - i.
 Always check the Notice of Action.
-Any incorrect notice must be deleted prior to January 14, 2020 and a correct notice generated. - j.
-Journal any actions especially any changes that were made as part of the review.
+Any incorrect notice must be deleted and a correct notice generated prior to the date in which COLA notices are sent. - j.
+Journal any actions.